Scottsdale, Arizona Swim Camp For Ages 13 & over

 Introduction

-Fitter & Faster is producing five, 2-day swim camps for competitive swimmers ages 13 & over at the Martin Pear JCC in Scottsdale, Arizona in December 2024 through December 2025!
+Fitter & Faster is producing a series of 2-day swim camps for competitive swimmers ages 13 and over at the Martin Pear JCC in Scottsdale, Arizona continuing through December 2025!
 We are also holding a special video filming & analysis session on December 28th!
 Click here for the swim camp page for ages 10 to 12!

 SCOTTSDALE, ARIZONA SWIM CAMP SERIES (Ages 13 & Over)